 When I was growing up, I didn’t know anyone who was gay.
-That may sound odd, but growing up everyone looked like Leave It to Beaver and pretty much every kid in my elementary school followed me from kindergarten through to sixth grade.
+That may sound odd, but growing up everyone looked like an episode of Leave It to Beaver and pretty much every kid in my elementary school followed me from kindergarten through to sixth grade.
 In middle school, the four elementary schools came together, but most people had very similar lived experiences.

 By the time I got to high school I had traveled overseas to Mexico and France and had started to appreciate the bigger world outside of my home town.
 I know I felt worldly, but calling my 14-year old self worldly is like calling a preschooler capable of reading Hop on Pop literate.
 Broadly accurate, but not precisely true.